 You could make your landscape entirely edible, or maybe you’ll only include one berry bush.
 Edible landscaping has been around since as early as ancient Persia, and has been used consistently since then, even in medieval gardens and the like.
 Some parts of the world frown on anything less than edible landscaping.
 People there don’t see any point in wasting valuable space for growing food with a purely aesthetic plant.

 If you want to plan your edible landscape, you have to begin with an understanding of the plants you’re going to use.
 Knowing the conditions each type of plant needs is vital, since some will need more sun, whereas others will need a lot of shade.
 You should also ensure that your soil conditions are acceptable.
 You need to check on all the plant varieties you’re using so that you know what its soil and sunlight requirements are, and what the nutrient and pH balance needs are.
-Besides that, a proper lawn care schedule with a push reel mower is mandatory.
+Besides that, a proper lawn care schedule with a reel mower is mandatory.